Killing of Tawfic Abdel Jabbar: Israel

 The initial Israeli police statement stated that an off-duty Israeli police officer, an Israel Defense Forces soldier, and an Israeli settler had opened fire on Abdel Jabbar's vehicle.
 The police statement and an IDF report also stated that Abdel Jabbar had been involved in throwing rocks along Highway 60, without evidence.
 Mohammed Salameh, who was in the passenger seat when Abdel Jabbar was killed, and Abdel Jabbar's father disputed the claim.
 A B'Tselem investigation stated that the shooting was not in response to stone throwing.
-The original police report did not mention that Abdel Jabbar was shot while driving, conflicting with witness statements.
+The original police report did not mention that Abdel Jabbar was shot while driving.

 Israeli police stated that it was conducting an investigation into Abdel Jabbar's killing.
 As of October 2024, Israeli authorities had not collected any eyewitness accounts.
 As of July 2025, no findings have been publicly released and no suspects have been charged.

 Israeli authorities placed a travel ban on Abdel Jabbar's family, preventing them from leaving the West Bank, which was lifted seven months later after intervention by the US Embassy.